 The story behind our little sprout will, without a doubt, bring tears to my eyes for the rest of my life.
 I share this story with a humble heart, knowing that there are so many women out there still waiting, still hurting, still wishing.
 I will never forget that side of the fence, nor the emotions that come with it.
 My prayers are with each of you.

-On April 27th I had an appointment to discuss my medical history with my PCM (primary care manager, for my civilian friends).
+On April 27th I had an appointment to discuss my medical history with my PCM.
 We talked at length about the nearly 2 year long battle with infertility I had been facing, and lined up numerous tests.
 The first tests ordered were two labs to check my hormone levels.
 I went in that Friday, the 1st of May for the first set of labs, and was to return again around May 11th (depending on my cycle).
 My PCM also encouraged me to ask Jake to request a semen analysis.

 The first blood draw was completed, and Jake had his test done.

 He went back to the doctor on May 6th and he found out that his count was very low.
 The average count is 39 million; his was at 5 million.

 My heart sank.

 Jake felt guilty and as if he was a disappointment to me, and my heart knows that feeling all too well–for I felt the same emotions after I was diagnosed with Endometriosis and we didn’t get pregnant like the doctors assured us we would.
 And somehow, this sweet man of mine stayed strong for me as I began to crumble.
 I reiterated that I didn’t blame him.
 He knew I didn’t want him to feel sorry.
 I just didn’t think there was a chance we would conceive naturally anymore.
 In fact, I had lost so much hope that I truthfully believed that fertility treatments would be our next step.
 New roadblocks kept being laid down before we found a way around the first one.
 I didn’t understand.
 I couldn’t understand.